 1. Host’s branding

 You definitely need a creator to engineer and code a platform/software as per your needs in a manner that helps the users to get friendly quickly and put it straight to work.
-The quality of software, copyrights, and USB creates a great platform for constant and subtle advertisement of the developer/host.
+The quality of software, copyrights, and USP creates a great platform for constant and subtle advertisement of the developer/host.

 2. Organization’s branding